Sheaffer Glideriter 1965-1968

 Identification guide and features:

-Soft Stroke Marker
+Soft Stroke Pen

-The throw away Soft Stroke Marker was introduced in 1969 and represents the last foray into the soft tip marker market by Sheaffer.
+The throw away Soft Stroke Pen was introduced in 1969 and represents the last foray into the soft tip marker market by Sheaffer.
 The pen was offered singly, and interestingly paired in sets with refillable ballpoint pens and pencils.
-Once the Soft Stroke Marker ran out of ink, one would assume that it would be thrown away and replaced, though the pen or pencil would remain.
-The cap on the Soft Stroke pen is remarkably similar to the cap on the Cartridge Glideriter.
-The pen was not branded as a Glideriter, but represents the endpoint of this thinking at Sheaffer.
-It's also notable in that Sheaffer marketed a metal cap pen as a throw away.
+Once the Soft Stroke Pen ran out of ink, one would assume that it would be thrown away and replaced, though the pen or pencil would remain.
+To introduce the Soft Stroke Pen, Sheaffer offered to replace them free, with instructions on the back of the blister pack.

 Identification guide and features:

-• About 5 1/4 inches long capped and 5 3/8 inches posted
+- About 5 1/4 inches long capped and 5 3/8 inches with the cap posted on the end of the barrel

 Performance